-Just-In-Time (JIT) is an extremely powerful system of manufacturing and inventory management that is geared toward eliminating waste – and therefore costs – while optimizing efficiency, quality and profitability.
+Just-In-Time (JIT) is an extremely powerful system of manufacturing and inventory management that is geared toward eliminating waste – and therefore costs – while optimising efficiency, quality and profitability.

 Some of the most notable companies that have managed to implement JIT to great success include Toyota, Honda, Dell computers, Harley Davidson Motorcycles and McDonalds.
 What began as an enterprising Japanese industrial engineer’s brainchild while working at Toyota has since evolved into a manufacturing and inventory management methodology that has totally transformed the production landscape.